Juniper/contrail-specs/R1908/bgp_4byte_as.md

 if multiple Autonomous Systems would use it).

 ### 4.2.2 Generating Updates
-When communicating with an OLD BGP speaker, a NEW BGP speaker MUST send the AS path information in the AS_PATH attribute encoded with two-octet AS numbers.
-The NEW BGP speaker MUST also send the AS path information in the AS4_PATH attribute (encoded with four-octet AS numbers), except for the case where all of the AS path information is composed of mappable four-octet AS numbers only.
-In this case, the NEW BGP speaker MUST NOT send the AS4_PATH attribute.
+When communicating with an OLD BGP speaker, a NEW BGP speaker sends the AS path information in the AS_PATH attribute encoded with two-octet AS numbers.
+The NEW BGP speaker also sends the AS path information in the AS4_PATH attribute (encoded with four-octet AS numbers), except for the case where all of the AS path information is composed of mappable four-octet AS numbers only.
+In this case, the NEW BGP speaker does not send the AS4_PATH attribute.

 In the AS_PATH attribute encoded with two-octet AS numbers, non-mappable four-octet AS numbers are represented by the well-known two-octet AS number, AS_TRANS.
 This will preserve the path length property of the AS path information and also help in updating the AS path information received on a NEW BGP speaker from an OLD BGP speaker.

-The NEW BGP speaker constructs the AS4_PATH attribute from the AS path information.
-Whenever the AS path information contains the AS_CONFED_SEQUENCE or AS_CONFED_SET path segment, the NEW BGP speaker MUST exclude such path segments from the AS4_PATH attribute being constructed.

 The AS4_PATH attribute, being optional transitive, will be carried across a series of OLD BGP speakers without modification and will help